 In a network, integration of elements and interacting components enables identification of conserved modules and

-The idea of network motif (sub-graph) was presented by Uri Alon and his group in 2002 as they were discovered in a gene regulation network of E. coli and then in a large set of neural network.
-According to their occurrence and behavior in a network, “motifs are sub graph recurring repeatedly, defined by particular pattern of interaction between vertices that reflect a framework in which particular functions are achieved”.
+The idea of network motif (sub-graph) was presented by Uri Alon and his group in 2002 as they were discovered in a gene regulation network of E. coli and then in a large set of a neural network.
+According to their occurrence and behavior in a network, “motifs are subgraph recurring repeatedly, defined by a particular pattern of interaction between vertices that reflect a framework in which particular functions are achieved”.
 They are of vital importance largely because they may display functional properties and may also provide deep insight into network’s functional abilities.
-Significant studies have been done from perspective of biological application as well as computational theory.
+Significant studies have been done from perspective of the biological application as well as computational theory.
 Biological analysis mainly endeavors to interpret the functions of network motifs associated with genetic regulation as the first motif was found in the transcription unit of E. coli as well as Yeast and other higher organisms.
-Apart from those of genetic regulation, some distinct motifs were also discovered from neural network and protein interaction network (fig-1).
+Apart from those of genetic regulation, some distinct motifs were also discovered from the neural network and protein interaction network (fig-1).

 Statically a motif is identified as a pattern that occurs at least five times and is more significant than in a random network.
-With only two or at least three nodes, we may randomize to get maximum pattern in a network.
+With only two or at least three nodes, we may randomize to get a maximum pattern in a network.
 It is up to analyses that one has to perform.
 Patterns with two, three, four and five nodes are significant as their occurrence is more frequent in a network than any other pattern.
-Based on directivity, connectivity, pattern, regulation and number of nodes, they are classified into various categories as below:
+Based on directivity, connectivity, pattern, regulation, and the number of nodes, they are classified into various categories as below:

 1. Negative auto-regulation (NAR)

-One of the simplest and most abundant network motifs is negative auto regulation in which a transcription factor represses its own transcription (fig. 2-a).
+One of the simplest and most abundant network motifs is negative autoregulation in which a transcription factor represses its own transcription (fig. 2-a).
 Its generalized function is in response regulation and SOS DNA repair system response.
 NAR was observed to speed-up the response to signals in a synthetic transcription network.
 It also increases the stability of the auto-regulated gene product concentration against stochastic noises, reducing variations in protein levels between different cells.

 2. Positive auto-regulation (PAR)